-Email may feel like a private, one-to-one conversation safe from prying eyes, but email is about as confidential as whispering at the White House.
+Email might feel like a private, one-to-one conversation safe from prying eyes, but email is about as confidential as whispering at the White House.
 Your messages can be intercepted and read anywhere in transit, or reconstructed and read off of backup devices, for a potentially infinite period of time.

 If you're sending email at work, your boss can legally monitor it, and if your company becomes involved in a lawsuit, your adversary has the legal right to review it.
 If you send email from home, anonymous hackers can intercept it, and if you are suspected of a crime, law enforcement officials with a warrant can seize your electronic correspondence.
 Even your Internet service provider may legally be able to scrutinize your email.

-What all this amounts to is simple: Unless you take affirmative steps to encrypt your messages -- a process that uses sophisticated software to garble your words and then allow the recipient to unscramble and read them -- don't count on email as a confidential method of transmitting information.
+What all this amounts to is simple: Unless you take affirmative steps to encrypt your messages—a process that uses sophisticated software to garble your words and then allow the recipient to unscramble and read them—don't count on email as a confidential method of transmitting information.

 A written statement like this, signed by an employee, creates a contract upon which an employer can rely if they want to snoop.
 Equally important, if a dispute arises over monitoring of email, the employer can point to the signed statement to show that it was unreasonable for the employee to think that email was private.

-Even if there is no signed agreement or written policy, an employer can still peek into email (or your desk for that matter) -- assuming, as is usually the case, that you have no reasonable expectation of privacy as to the contents.
+Even if there is no signed agreement or written policy, an employer can still peek into email (or your desk for that matter)—assuming, as is usually the case, that you have no reasonable expectation of privacy as to the contents.
 (Learn more about privacy and your work email account with Nolo's article Email Monitoring: Can Your Employer Read Your Messages?)

 While adopting a policy of sending personal email only from home is an obvious step towards protecting your privacy at work, it doesn't guarantee that your messages will be fully protected from prying eyes.
 After your email leaves your home it travels over multiple online services and open networks to reach its destination.
-Although interception of email transmission -- that is, snooping while an email is in "real-time" transmission between sender and receiver -- is a federal crime under the Electronic Communications Protection Act (ECPA) (18 U.S.C.A 2517(4)), it has been accomplished by hackers.
+Although interception of email transmission—that is, snooping while an email is in "real-time" transmission between sender and receiver—is a federal crime under the Electronic Communications Protection Act (ECPA) (18 U.S.C.A 2517(4)), it has been accomplished by hackers.

 The ECPA also permits an ISP to look through all stored messages, including email awaiting you in your mailbox or recently sent and received mail.
 Some ISPs temporarily store all messages that pass through the system.
 The ECPA normally prevents the ISP from disclosing the messages to others, but even here there are exceptions.
 Law enforcement officials, when armed with proper warrants or administrative subpoenas, can gather basic information about users from ISPs, including their names, and also gain access to the content of stored messages.
 Also, once the email reaches its destination, the ECPA does not protect against snooping at the recipient's mailbox.